 As of today, fire protection standards for wind turbines are at a localized level, which could be by state, providence, city, or even municipality.
 There is no mandated international standard.
 The most widely recognized recommendation is NFPA 850, which recommends practice for fire protection for electric generating plants and high voltage direct current converter stations.

 When it comes to wind turbine fire protection, options do exist.
 Smoke, heat, and flame detectors, as well as fire suppression systems, can be installed on wind turbines.
 These various detectors can identify a fire during the early stage and send information to a central alarm system that will initiate a complete shutdown of the turbine’s components and activate a fire suppression system.
 However, special consideration needs to be taken into account for onshore turbines that have air inlets/outlets and vents in the nacelle, which brings in dirt and dust from the outside.
 Any detectors need to be able to stand up to the harsh environment.

 Types of fire suppression systems

 Adding a fire suppression system to a wind turbine provides a layer of fire protection.
-Several options for fire suppression systems are available with varying levels of success.
+If you decide to opt in to adding fire suppression systems, several options are available (with varying levels of success).

 Water-based fire suppression systems include sprinklers, water mist, and foam water.
 While these types of systems are ideal for certain applications, wind turbines are not one of them.
 The first challenge is the need for a water supply.
 Because of the remote locations, water is not widely available on the site and difficult to pump to the height of the turbines.
 Storing water in the nacelle is possible if using a water mist system and foam water systems, but space is still a challenge, and the systems require more intensive maintenance.
 Lastly, all water-based systems will have some level of damage to critical components within the nacelle, especially if a false discharge occurs..